emareeeb/hotel-menu-design/README.md

 If you have any questions, feedback, or require support, please contact:

-- [Your Name] 🤝
+- Areeb Ahmed 🤝
-- [Your Email] 📧
+- areebmobile@gmail.com 📧
-- [Your Phone Number] 📞
+- @emareeeb on instagram 🥰

-We appreciate your commitment to making T&P Food's digital signage an engaging experience for customers!
+I appreciate your commitment to making T&P Food's digital signage an engaging experience for customers!

 Happy designing! 🎉🎨📲